-It conforms to [GP221] and provides card, key and applet management functions (contents and life-cycle), GP secure channel and security control.
+It conforms to [GP23] and provides card, key and applet management functions (contents and lifecycle) and security control.

-■ The GAP component
+The GAP component

 GAP is an extension of PACE, it provides additional commands terminal authenticate (TA) and Chip Authenticate (CA).
 This provides mutual authentication, secure messaging channel, authorization verified by application through specific API.